SysBioChalmers/Human-GEM/data/testResults/README.md

 and same coefficients).
 This is the strict "truly identical" case; near-duplicates (reverse direction, different coefficients, different electron carriers) are the remit of the MACAW duplicate test below.

+#### Reactions split across compartments
+Reactions whose own chemistry spans more than one compartment.
+Metabolites that a reaction moves between compartments (present in two compartments of the same reaction) are ignored; if the remaining metabolites are still in more than one compartment, the reaction is listed.
+This usually means one metabolite is in the wrong compartment, such as a cytosolic substrate in a mitochondrial reaction.
+Some enzymes do work across a membrane (e.g. HGSNAT, GPD2, fatty-acid uptake coupled to acyl-CoA synthesis), so pre-existing entries are not necessarily wrong; a rise in the count is what to review.
+Artificial reactions (pools, biomass) are skipped.

 #### Unused metabolites
 Metabolites not used by any reaction in the model.